jupyterlab/jupyter-ai/docs/source/contributors/index.md

 jlpm dev
 ```

-Finally, in a separate shell, enter the hatch environment and build the project after making any changes.
+Finally, in a separate shell, enter the `conda` environment and build the project after making any changes.

 ```
 cd <jupyter-ai-top>
-hatch shell
+conda <your-conda-env>
 jlpm build
 ```

-To exit the hatch environment, on a blank command prompt, run `exit` or press `Ctrl+D`.

-If installation fails for any reason, you will have to first uninstall the hatch environment and then test your fix by reinstalling.

 To change what Jupyter AI packages are installed in your Hatch environment, use the `dev-uninstall` script: